pagojo/rethoth/README.md

 ## Why Thoth?
 #### Simple
-The purpose of Thoth is to be a simple to understand, run and maintain blogging platform.
+The purpose of Thoth is to be a simple to understand, run and maintain blogging engine

 See the Wiki
 #### Fully featured